cacilhas/montegasppa/docs/2020/10/chaos.md

 It’s because the fall of angels isn’t passed, it happens everyday inside us.
 All the time.

-If you stop throwing the angels, they stop falling.
+If you stop throwing angels, they stop falling.
 If you make peace with the demons, they stop haunting you.

 And the evil ceases to exist.